xmgbautista/xmgbautista.github.io/_pages/about.md

 <br>
 My research interests are in macroeconomics, household finance, and labor economics.
 I study the aggregate and distributional effects of agents' consumption, labor, and financial decisions on the economy.
 My research investigates crucial mechanisms by integrating theory and microdata using computational and econometric methods.
-Though my work focuses heavily on individuals and households, I use a similar lens to study governments and firms.
 </p>